PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 tests.
 The exporter shrank by another 130 lines.
 No model conversion or inference was run.

+Conv3D and transpose-Conv3D constructor inference now lives beside its output- spatial formulas in the Torch-free shape-policy owner.
+Channel/layout interpretation, weight-axis permutation search, group selection, and invalid- shape fallbacks retain their existing compatibility signatures and outcomes.
+Four thousand fixed-seed outcomes match checkpoint `aed6013` exactly; the focused policy and architecture suites pass 124 tests, and Ruff and syntax validation pass.
+The exporter shrank by another 183 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-